 In my bathroom the skirting runs continuously around the room and across the bath panel.
 This creates a problem when making it removable, because the skirting needs to be scribed either in or into at the ends.

 So when I'm making a bath panel in a bathroom with skirting boards rather than first plying the panel and then skirting it, I fit the skirting first, but with a strip of plywood (or whatever the sheet material is I'm using) behind it that finishes about 6mm below the top edge of the skirting board.

 This creates a small groove for the bath panel to sit down into and then it just needs screwing to the top of the framework built along the bath.
 Once painted, I put a silicone seal all the way around stopping any water getting through.

-If it needs to be accessed later, all I need to do is run a knife around the edge to break the silicone seal and unscrew the top.
+making a bath panel accessible like this means all you need to do later is run a sharp knife around the edge to break the silicone seal, then unscrew the top from the frame.

 I realise that it looks like a stupid design that will catch water, but if you do a good job and it's a tight fit then it is honestly fine.
 And the silicone seal ensures nothing gets down in between.

 The last part of making a bath panel is applying the beading, or shaker style finish.
 For beading, I cut a piece of timber about 50-75mm as a spacer and use it up against the wall, skirting and down from the bath edge to mark an equal margin all the way around the panel.
 Then, I work out the centre of the panel and mark half the size of that packer/margin either side.
 Then I simply cut the beads inside those lines to create two beaded panels within it with an equal gap between them too.